ruicliu/botframework-telephony/experimental/TelephonyControl.md

 To allow speech specific functionality, the botframework SDK has extended existing APIs and implemented a new one for recording.

 ## Allow/disable barge in
-To disable barge in for a message, the activity must have "IgnoringInput" as the input hint value.
+If the user generates input to the bot (either speech or DTMF) while the bot is playing a message, the bot will stop the playback.
+This behavior is known as "barge in".
+Sometimes it is necessary, due to legal or compliance requirements, to disallow barge in for the duration of a message.

-When using InputHints.IgnoringInput, ensure that an AcceptingInput or ExpectingInput message follows it to guarantee compatibility with existing channels.
+To disable barge in, the activity must have `IgnoringInput` as the input hint value.
+The input hint affects only the message it was applied to, not any subsequent messages.

 ```csharp
 protected override async Task OnMembersAddedAsync(IList<ChannelAccount> membersAdded, ITurnContext<IConversationUpdateActivity> turnContext, CancellationToken cancellationToken)